tan-nt/slot-attention-video-segmenter-app/README.md

 ### Streamlit App for Image and Video Segmentation

 Welcome to our interactive **Image and Video Segmentation** app, built with Streamlit.
 This application leverages Guided Slot Attention for background removal, image segmentation, and video segmentation, offering an intuitive, user-friendly interface to explore advanced segmentation techniques.
+You can access the app via [Go to the streamlit app](https://slot-attention-video-segmenter-app.streamlit.app/) to play with cool features.

 #### 🚀 Features